sachugowda/TPEC---Non-IT---6th-Sem/Module 4/lcs.md

 ## Example: Longest Common Subsequence (LCS)

-The Longest Common Subsequence (LCS) problem is a classic example where dynamic programming can be applied.
+The Longest Common Subsequence (LCS) problem is a classic example of how dynamic programming can be applied.
 The LCS problem is to find the longest subsequence common to all sequences in a set of sequences.
 A subsequence is a sequence that appears in the same relative order but not necessarily consecutively.

 ### Problem Statement